bcoles/kasld/extra/README.md

 `weaken-kernel-hardening` relaxes `kptr_restrict`, `dmesg_restrict`,
 `perf_event_paranoid`, and `unprivileged_bpf_disabled` — a **testing** convenience,
 never for production.
-It restores the saved values on `Ctrl+C`, `SIGTERM`, or normal exit, so the weakened state never outlives the process.
+The sysctls are system-wide, so every process on the host runs unrestricted while it holds them down.
+It restores the saved values on `Ctrl+C`, `SIGTERM`, `SIGHUP`, or normal exit. `SIGKILL` cannot be trapped: a hard kill leaves the sysctls relaxed until they are restored by hand or the host reboots.

 `posture-diff` compares only the **boot-stable** posture — guaranteed entropy (virtual and physical), KASLR state, unpatched CVE-class leaks, and disabled